-What can LGBT people do to generate the positive and effective queer change we need?
+What can LGBT people do to generate the positive and effective queer change we need today?

 Whether you’re in the heart of the country or on the coast, come out at home, come out at work – come out everywhere.
 It’s harder, though not impossible, for people who know you to reject you because you’re LGBT.

-It shouldn’t be legal that we can get fired in 28 states for being LGBT.
-It isn’t okay that transgender people are nearly four times as likely than the general population to earn less than $10,000 annually.
-These things can only change when we own who we are and create effective queer change.
+We shouldn’t need a flimsy executive order to make it illegal for LGBT people to be denied employment just for being LGBT.
+It isn’t okay that transgender people are nearly four times as likely as the general population to earn less than $10,000 annually.
+These things can only change when we own who we are and force the effective queer change we need.

-Then, be a leader and own the opportunity that comes with honesty.
+So, being an LGBT leader means owning the opportunity that comes with honesty.
 In the business world, join your company’s Business Resource Group (BRG) or Employee Resource Group (ERG) to effect queer change internally.
-If one doesn’t exist, create one.
+If an LGBT ERG or BRG doesn’t exist, create one.

 The face of America is changing, and businesses know they need to tap their diverse employee base to tap growing diverse markets and stay relevant.
 As Shelton Goode, Ph.D., said, “One way [business is] doing this is through the innovative use of employee resource groups (ERGs)—voluntary, employee-led groups made up of individuals who join together based on common interests, backgrounds or demographic factors such as gender, race or ethnicity.”